Raks-Javac/bloc_project/README.md

 - bloc_stage_three branch :  Using  Cubit and Equitable from the flutter_bloc and equitable package ,blocProvider to render state UI and dependecy injection of cubit up the widget tree

 - bloc_stage_four branch : BlocBuilder to render state UI and rebuilds over time and dependecy injection of cubit up the widget tree
-- bloc_stage_five branch : BlocListener(to listen to state only in UI and runs block on state) and BlocConsumer
+- bloc_stage_five branch : BlocListener(to listen to state only in UI and runs block on state)
+- bloc_stage_six branch : BlocConsumer which is the combination of bloc listeners and bloc builders